 Securities, Commodities, or Financial Services Agent

-Whether working in-house or in a consultative role, these professionals help individuals and companies sell/buy securities and commodities, conduct trades, and make sound investment decisions.
-They also keep track of investment performance and advise on the next steps.
-They may make recommendations based on individual or company needs.
+Whether working in-house or in a consultative role, these professionals help individuals and companies buy and sell securities and commodities, conduct trades, and make sound investment decisions.
+Security, commodity, and financial services agents additionally keep track of investment performance and provide advice on future investment choices based on a client’s unique needs.

 Source: Bureau of Labor Statistics, 2019